Playable ads, the solution to ad fatigue ?

 Ensure the visibility of your display formats with Playable Ads

-Playable advertsing: a solution to counter ad fatigue?
+Playable advertsing: a solution to counter banner blindness?

 To answer the question we’ve just raised, it’s worth looking at the Playable Ads model.